-Ordinarily, the SEO regularly meets individually with senators to discuss the Code in order to give senators the opportunity to raise concerns and in order for the SEO to provide feedback on a number of issues, including questions related to the particular circumstances of senators.
-Again in 2021-2022, because of the pandemic, the SEO did not meet any senators in person.
-However, the SEO met with them by video conference and senators have also continued to consult with the SEO by email and by phone throughout the year.
-As of March 31, 2022, the SEO had 81 consultations with senators.
+Ordinarily, the SEO meets with senators individually to discuss the Code in order to give senators the opportunity to raise concerns or in order for the SEO to provide feedback on a number of issues, including questions related to the particular circumstances of senators.
+Senators have continued to consult with the SEO by email, by phone and by video calls throughout the year.
+As of March 31, 2023, the SEO had 81 consultations with senators.

 The SEO meets all new senators upon their appointment.
-This year, eight senators were appointed to the Upper Chamber (none were appointed in 2020-2021, three senators were appointed in 2019-2020 and 16 senators were appointed in 2018-2019).
-The SEO briefed new senators on their obligations under the Code, including their responsibility to file an initial Confidential Disclosure Statement within 60 days of the anniversary of their appointment to the Senate, and annually thereafter.
-The SEO provided advice on the particular circumstances of these senators and answered their questions.
-Senators were informed of the need to disclose to the SEO any changes to their Confidential Disclosure Statements throughout the year and within the timeline prescribed by the Code.
-They were also made aware that the Code requires that certain information be publicly released.
-The onboarding process for each senator can be an extensive one over a number of months depending on their affairs.
+This year, six senators were appointed to the Upper Chamber (eight were appointed in 2021-2022, none were appointed in 2020-2021, three senators were appointed in 2019-2020 and 16 senators were appointed in 2018-2019).
+The SEO met and briefed the new senators on their obligations under the Code, including their responsibility to file an initial Confidential Disclosure Statement within 60 days of their appointment, and annually thereafter.
+The SEO provided advice on the individual circumstances of these senators and answered their questions.
+Senators are informed of the need to disclose to the SEO any changes to their Confidential Disclosure Statements throughout the year and within the timeline prescribed by the Code.
+They are also made aware that the Code requires that certain information be publicly disclosed.
+The onboarding process for each senator can be an extensive one over a number of months depending on their affairs and other circumstances.